 - To hold the headteacher to account for the educational performance of the school and its pupils, and the performance management of staff

 - To oversee the financial performance of the school and make sure its money is well spent.

 Who are our governors?

-The governors at St Giles consist of representatives from the wider school community – the church, parents, staff, local authority as well as governors with particular expertise in certain areas.
+The governors at St Giles consist of representatives from the wider school community – the church, parents, staff and the local authority as well as governors with particular expertise in certain areas.

 You can read a profile of each of our governors and find out more about their responsibilities here.

-We have joint chairs of governors, Lynne Mulcare and Helen Jones, and the governing body meets once every half term as a full board.
+Our chair of governors is Helen Jones and our vice chair is Becky Barnard.
+The governing body meets once every half term as a full board.

 Each governor has key responsibilities which they carry out and report back at our full board meetings.
 In addition to various statutory committees, we also have a Resources Committee which deals with school finance, premises and health and safety.

 Additional information relating to the governing body:

 Governors' appointment dates and terms of office 2021-22